playfulprogramming/playfulprogramming/content/crutchcorn/collections/art-of-accessibility/posts/art-of-a11y-semantic-markup/index.md

 ---

 Notice that the fake "button" here doesn't appear to "press" down?
 There's no styling to indicate when the user is hovered over the "button", nor is there any visual indication when the user is hovered over the "button" with their mouse.

+Not only that, but if we go to add a `click` event to the `div`, it won't work when the user presses the `Enter` or `Space` keys, which is the expected behavior of a button.

 This is why it's often **highly discouraged to use `role` in place of an HTML element with an implicit `role` enabled**; they simply don't have feature parity without a substantial amount of work and expertise.